 Our programme covers both Clinical Optometry and Vision Science.
-It includes study of the basic physical and life sciences as they relate to the visual system.
+It includes the study of basic physical and life sciences as they relate to the visual system.
 You will also gain extensive knowledge of optics, the anatomy and physiology of vision, ocular pharmacology, pathology and therapeutics, as well as immunology.